 Legalities and Domicile

-Living in a camper is legal in the United States, but parking overnight is regulated locally.
-You also need a legal domicile (NHTSA) for taxes, insurance, and voting.
-Many people use a mail forwarding service tied to that state.
+Living in a camper is legal in the United States, but parking at night is set by local rules.
+You also need a legal home base (NHTSA) for taxes, coverage, and voting.
+Many people use a mail service tied to that state.

 Lifestyle Fit